 Sindisa Sanctuary is a glamping experience like no other.
-Our visitors unwind with room to roam on an off-grid piece of paradise, while our rescue ranch animals enjoy their forever home.
-We don't ride the horses, but guests can get muddy with the pigs, hang out with the alpacas, commune with a rare herd of wild horses, feed the goats or simply kick back and enjoy the animals
+Our visitors unwind with room to roam on a picturesque animal sanctuary, while our rescue ranch animals enjoy their forever home.
+Guests can book riding lessons, get muddy with the pigs, hang out with the alpacas, commune with a rare herd of wild horses, feed the donkeys or simply kick back and enjoy the animals at a

 Sindisa Sanctuary is a glamping experience like no other.
-Our visitors unwind with room to roam on an off-grid piece of paradise, while our rescue ranch animals enjoy their forever home.
-We don't ride the horses, but guests can get muddy with the pigs, hang out with the alpacas, commune with a rare herd of wild horses, feed the goats or simply kick back and enjoy the animals at a distance.
+Our visitors unwind with room to roam on a picturesque animal sanctuary, while our rescue ranch animals enjoy their forever home.
+Guests can book riding lessons, get muddy with the pigs, hang out with the alpacas, commune with a rare herd of wild horses, feed the donkeys or simply kick back and enjoy the animals at a distance.

 The Meadow Tent is situated at the edge of a large meadow with beautiful views of Mount St Helena and surrounding hillsides.
 The rescue ranch animals roam on their half of the property, but visitors are welcome to feed them with the guidance of our caregivers.

 The tent is reminiscent of a canvas safari tent, complete with a mahogany bed and Persian rugs.
-You'll also find conveniently placed electrical outlets, lights, a wood burning stove, fans, deluxe bedding, a queen size bed and two twin beds, all with comfy duvets to keep warm at night.
+You'll also find conveniently placed electrical outlets, lights, a wood burning stove, 2 queen sized beds and a twin bed.
+Pillows, sheets and comforters are provided but guests must bring their own pool towels.

 Included in the glampsite is a fully operational outdoor kitchen with everything needed from pots and pans to wine glasses and cutlery.
 Be sure to bring plenty of ice for the cooler if you need to keep anything cold.
 The antique fridge doesn't work too well but it does stay cold.
 If you don't want to cook there are numerous fabulous little restaurants at Healdsburg Square, 20 minutes away.

-The outdoor bathroom features a claw foot tub with hot water and a shower head, a sink and fresh towels.
-A clean outhouse is situated adjacent to the outdoor bathroom for convenient access day or night.
+The outdoor bathroom features a claw foot tub with hot water and a shower head, and a sink.
+A clean outhouse with a composting toilet is situated adjacent to the outdoor bathroom for convenient access day or night.
 Both the bathroom and the outhouse are for the exclusive use of Meadow Tent guests.